dcatar/bigtrak/README.md

 In such studies, participants were given a BigTrak without instructions and observed as they **explored, discovered commands, and formed mental models** of how it worked.

-This digital version replicates **BigTrak’s original command system** so students can try it themselves, experience **discovery-based learning**, and understand how people infer the rules of complex devices through exploration.
+This digital version replicates **BigTrak’s original command system** so students can try it themselves, and understand how people infer the rules of complex devices through exploration.

 ## How the BigTrak Works 🚗
 BigTrak operates by **programming a sequence of up to 16 commands**, each consisting of: